 You can take painkillers, such as paracetamol, if you need to.
 If your symptoms don’t get better after four days or you are worried, call NHS 111 for advice.

-Links have been reported between the Oxford-AstraZeneca vaccine has recently been linked to extremely rare blood clots.
-As a precaution, adults under 30 in the UK are now being offered a different vaccine.
+Links have been reported between the Oxford-AstraZeneca vaccine and extremely rare blood clots.
+As a precaution, adults under 40 in the UK are now being offered a different vaccine if available.
 Anyone who has already had one vaccine dose of the AstraZeneca vaccine with no serious side-effects should take up the second dose.